davidkellis/able/README.md

 Since it is possible to define interface implementations that conflict, or overlap, with one another, we need some means to decide which one to use.
 In some cases, competing implementations are not clearly more specific than one another, but a good deal of the time, we can clearly define one implemention to be more specific than another.

+Able's specificity logic is a derivative of Rust's impl specialization proposal at https://github.com/nox/rust-rfcs/blob/master/text/1210-impl-specialization.md.
+Much of this specification is taken from Rust's specialization RFC.

 The following implementations, written without their implementation body, conflict with one another:

 ```